About Sherman County Prevention

 - Missoula Children’s Theater (MTC) - Allows an opportunity for all school-age kids to explore creativity through the art of theater

-- Oregon Youth Conservation Corps (OYCC) - An opportunity for students to build positive experiences, work skills, personal responsibility, and a commitment to education; youth aged 14-25 complete projects such as trail construction and maintenance, landscaping, planting, wetlands/bank/stream restoration, invasive species (weed) removal, construction, gardening, and greenhouse projects
+- Oregon Youth Conservation Corps (OYCC) - An opportunity for students to build positive experiences, work skills, personal responsibility, and a commitment to education; youth aged 14-25 complete projects such as trail construction and maintenance, landscaping, planting, wetlands/bank/stream restoration, invasive species (weed) removal, construction, gardening, greenhouse projects, and community stewardship.

 Problem identification and referral: